 Portable Radar Set

-The portable configuration is built around separate field components rather than a vehicle-mounted radar cabin.
+The portable configuration is documented as a set of separate field components.
 Rosoboronexport lists a transceiver, antenna, preprocessing unit, control panel, power supply, data-transfer equipment, radio, generator, tripod, and artillery boussole; Radartutorial describes a 135 kg set operating in the J band with eight selectable frequencies.

 Antenna, transceiver, control, power, communications, tripod, generator, and orientation equipment are carried as a deployable radar set.